 The proposed EU revisions include changes to: compensation thresholds (potentially raising the delay threshold from 3 to 5 hours), compensation amounts, the extraordinary-circumstances definition, and care obligations.
 None of these have been adopted yet, and the political process is uncertain.
 The UK has indicated it will assess any EU changes against its own interests before mirroring or diverging.

 For passengers in 2026, the practical guidance is to treat the two regimes as functionally equivalent for now.
 Future divergence is something to monitor — particularly for UK-EU routes where the choice of regime could become more consequential.
-For specific old or unusual cases, professional legal advice may become necessary.
-AirHelp and similar services track regulatory developments and adjust their claim strategies accordingly.

 Is UK261 the same as EU261?